xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-010.md

   <circle cx="150" cy="50" r="40" fill="red" stroke="black" stroke-width="20" fill-opacity="0.5" stroke-opacity="0.5" />
 </svg>

 The corresponding Stroke position in Figma is `Center`, and other options include `Inside` and `Outside`, each of which is shown below.
 In SVG, this is called `stroke-alignment`, but it is currently in draft form, see [Specifying stroke alignment].
+Pixi.js also provide [PIXI.LineStyle alignment] in WebGL mode.

 ![Stroke align in Figma](/figma-stroke-align.png)